mofumofumoffy/ticex/README.md

 ## Credits

-Some resources in this mod were based on materials from the mods listed in the [Integrated Mods & Features](#integrated-mods--features) section.
+Some resources in this mod were based on materials from the mods listed in [this wiki page](https://github.com/mofumofumoffy/ticex/wiki/Modifiers-&-Traits) section.
 Additionally, it draws inspiration from the following mods:

 - Materialis